CalculatorsNet/Game/README.md

-A collection of popular games we found on the internet, on an easy-to-access and unblocked website.
+A collection of popular calculators we found on the internet, on an easy-to-access and unblocked website.